-IoT forecasts by many experts show that the North American IoT market is set for an extended period of growth, mainly due to the development of smart factories.
+IoT forecasts by many experts show that the North American IoT market is set for an extended period of growth, mainly due to smart factories’ development.
 They are set to revolutionize the manufacturing process and increase productivity substantially.

 The potential of smart factories has been reflected in statistics on IoT devices in the United States.
 These show that, once again, the world’s biggest economy is once again leading the way in this field.
 Consumer electronics and transportation are the two sectors leading the charge.
-In 2022, the CAGR is expected to surpass 13.25%, sending the value of this sector past $500 billion.
+In 2022, global IoT spending is expected to exceed 1 trillion dollars.

 6. Companies could invest a total of up to $15 trillion in IoT by 2025.

-It’s old news that many companies have already taken not of IoT devices’ potential to add value to their businesses.
+It’s no news that many companies have already taken note of IoT devices’ vast potential to add value to their business operations.
 IoT statistics show that many clothing manufacturers, healthcare providers, and municipalities have already chosen to invest in this technology.

 Healthcare IoT statistics

-8. 87% of healthcare organizations will have started using IoT technology in some way by 2019.
+9. 86% of healthcare organizations were using IoT technology in some way in 2019.

 The IoT market size is growing at a particularly satisfying rate in the healthcare industry.
-This makes sense; introducing remote monitoring and telemonitoring can greatly improve the quality and speed of healthcare.
+This makes sense; introducing remote monitoring and telemonitoring can significantly improve healthcare services’ quality and speed.

-IoT is also useful in creating monitoring and tracking hardware and applications that can significantly improve the way patients keep track of their own health.
-IoT healthcare statistics are yet to reflect these benefits as the technology itself is still fairly new.
+IoT is also valuable for creating monitoring hardware and applications that can significantly improve the way patients keep track of their health.
+IoT healthcare statistics are yet to reflect these benefits as the technology itself is still relatively new.

-According to the most-recent IoT healthcare devices statistics, the CAGR of IoT in the healthcare industry is estimated to be 20% since 2015, when the industry was worth $14.28 billion.
-These IoT facts and metrics are driven by an increase in demand, the wider use of cloud platforms, and a rise in the number of mobile apps.
+According to the most recent IoT healthcare devices statistics, the CAGR of IoT in the healthcare industry is estimated to be 28.6% during 2021.
+The growth is almost a third higher than in 2015, when the industry was worth $14.28 billion.
+These IoT facts and metrics are driven by an increase in demand, the broader use of cloud platforms, and a rise in the number of mobile apps.

-10. Forbes estimates 646 million IoT devices will be used in hospitals, clinics, and medical offices by 2020.
+11. Forbes estimates 646 million IoT devices were used in hospitals, clinics, and medical offices in 2020.

 Even though these IoT healthcare device statistics sound encouraging and the healthcare industry will surely benefit from the proliferation of IoT technology, the sheer amount of data generated every day could cause problems.

-In an ioT-powered industry, the volume of medical data will double every 73 days.
+In an IoT-powered industry, the volume of medical data doubles every 73 days on average.
 That means implementing IoT security measures and finding appropriate storage solutions will soon become a top priority.